Subscribe to updates

 One Devon Suicide Prevention Strategic Plan

-The board was scheduled to review and ratify the One Devon Suicide Prevention Strategic Plan for 2026-2031.
-This plan, co-developed by system partners, aligns with the national Suicide Prevention Strategy for England.
-It aims to coordinate multi-agency actions to reduce suicides across Devon, Plymouth, and Torbay.
-The plan is underpinned by principles of localised delivery, collaborative working, meaningful involvement of people with lived experience, equity and inclusion, and evidence-informed practice.
-The report noted that Devon has a higher suicide rate than the England average, with specific districts showing higher rates.
-The plan includes 64 objectives and aims to improve emotional wellbeing, support for those with mental health issues, and support for those bereaved by suicide.
+The Board was scheduled to review and ratify the 'One Devon Suicide Prevention Strategic Plan 2026-2031'.
+This plan has been co-developed by system partners and aligns with the national Suicide Prevention Strategy for England.
+It aims to coordinate action across Devon, Plymouth, and Torbay to reduce suicides, improve emotional wellbeing, support individuals with mental health issues, and provide support for those bereaved by suicide.
+The plan is underpinned by principles of localised delivery within a system-wide framework, collaborative working, meaningful involvement of people with lived experience, equity and inclusion, and evidence-informed practice.
+The report highlighted that Devon has a suicide rate of 13.5 per 100,000 population, which is statistically higher than the England rate.

-An update on Public Health Devon's suicide prevention programme activity was also on the agenda.
-This included information on a suicide awareness session for the VCSE Assembly, the launch of a mental health safety plan resource, and the procurement of mental wellbeing and suicide prevention training, such as Connect 5, Youth Connect 5, and ASIST.
-The update also presented suicide data for Devon, indicating a rate of 13.5 per 100,000 population, which is statistically higher than the England rate.
+A separate update on DCC Suicide Prevention Programme activity was also presented, detailing developments since July 2025.
+This included a VCSE Assembly awareness session, the launch of a 'mental health safety plan' resource, and the procurement of mental wellbeing and suicide prevention training, including Connect 5, Youth Connect 5, and ASIST.
+The update also provided suicide data for Devon, indicating that Exeter and Mid Devon have the highest district suicide rates.

 Joint Health and Wellbeing Strategy Implementation

-The board was asked to approve an approach for implementing the Joint Health and Wellbeing Strategy for 2026-2035.
-This strategy is built on four core principles: Caring for people and places, Opportunities for all, Roots for Life, and Engage and Empower.
-It focuses on four priority themes: Mental Health and Wellbeing, Start Well, Live Well (for children), Housing, and Rural Areas and Access to Services.
-The implementation plan involves mapping the partnership landscape, defining action plans, and developing a scorecard to monitor progress.
-Board members were invited to volunteer as champions for the relevant priority themes.
+The Board was asked to approve the approach for implementing the 'Joint Health and Wellbeing Strategy 2026-2035'.
+This strategy is built on four CORE principles: Caring for people and places, Opportunities for all, Roots for Life, and Engage and Empower.
+The four priority themes are Mental Health and Wellbeing, Start Well, Live Well, Housing, and Rural Areas and Access to Services.
+The implementation plan involves identifying facilitators and Board Member Champions for each priority theme, mapping the partnership landscape, developing action plans, and creating a scorecard to monitor progress.

-South West Smoke-Free Charter
+South West Smoke Free Charter

 Better Care Fund Update